 We start at DH Lawrence’s birthplace at 8a Victoria St, which is now a museum and has been converted back to show how it would have looked when Lawrence was born.
 Life here looked as if it would have been reasonably comfortable, if basic.

-Next, we walk down towards the Breach, a handsome brick house, and Lawrence’s second home.
+Next, we walk down towards the Breach, a solid-looking brick house, and Lawrence’s second home.
 If Lawrence’s mother was around today, she might well have appeared on the TV series ‘Location, Location, Location’ as she was always determined to move on to a bigger, more prestigious home whenever money allowed.
 They lived in four homes in total in Lawrence’s youth, which must have prepared him well for his nomadic life as an adult.
 The house we are looking at now was referred to as ‘The Bottoms’ in ‘Sons and Lovers’ (it’s now number 28 Garden Road).
-As an end house with extra space, this move was a step up the property ladder, with the Lawrences paying an extra six pennies a week rent for the privilege.
+As an end house with extra space, this move was a step up the property ladder, with the Lawrences paying an extra six pennies a week in rent for the privilege.

 ‘We lived in the Breach, in a corner house.
 A field-path came down under a great hawthorn hedge.
 On the other side was the brook, with the old sheep-bridge going over into the meadows.
 The hawthorn hedge by the brook had grown tall as tall trees, and we used to bathe from there in the dipping-hole, where the sheep were dipped, just near the fall from the old mill-dam, where the water rushed.
 The mill only ceased grinding the local corn when I was a child.’

-We cross the old sheep-bridge over Beauvale Brook (‘Beggarlee Brook’).
+We cross the old sheep bridge over Beauvale Brook (‘Beggarlee Brook’).
 The hawthorn hedge still seems to be there!
 To our left is the cricket ground where Mrs Morel took her young son Paul.

 Coneygrey (‘Herod’s Farm’)